 |Acknowledgement Letter||A letter posted by IRB Office within 1-3 business day to acknowledge the submission of the package.
 At this time, your package is assigned to an IRB reviewer and is waiting to be reviewed.
 You do not need to do anything until further notification.|

 |Modification Required Letter||A letter posted by the IRB reviewer to request clarifications and modifications from the researcher about the documents she or he submitted under the package.
 The IRB reviewer will "unlock" the package for the researcher to make modifications.
 The researcher is responsible for making revisions to their documents, uploading new version of the documents, and deleting the old versions.
 To respond to the modification required letter, the researcher must create a separate document with his or her responses to the reviewer's request and upload this document along with the changes she or he made to other documents.
 The researcher must "lock" the package when she or he is done.
 The IRB reviewer can issue as many modification required letter as she or he sees fit.|

 |Recommendation Letter||If the IRB reviewer is satisfied with the researcher's responses to the request for modifications and there are no further changes necessary, she or he will assign a recommendation letter to let the IRB Office know that the package is ready for approval.
 IRB Reviewers do not approve applications; they can only recommend for approval.|

 |Approval Letter||The IRB Office will assign an Approval Letter in 1-3 business day to approve the package along with stamped consent document(s).
 At this time, the researcher can begin his or her study.
 He or she must use the stamped consent forms provided by the IRB Office.|

-Please read the IRB Net User Guide before submitting your IRB Application.
+Please read the IRB Net Picture Guide before submitting your IRB Application.